vulcancreative/chinwag-ruby/README.md

 ```

 > Note : loading a custom dictionary does invoke quite a bit of IO overhead.
-It is best practice to load a dictionary and cache it for the entirety of its use cycle, in a global variable or otherwise.
+It is best practice to load a dictionary and cache it for the entirety of its use cycle (often in a global variable).

 ### Opening a Blank Dictionary